13 ways to save money on energy bills

 Although they're slowly disappearing, some houses are still fitted with prepaid or pay-as-you-go meters.
 Just like mobile phone contracts, you top them up using cards or keys, with the idea being that you only consume gas or electricity you've already paid for.

 Avoid these like the plague.
 Energy suppliers would rather you use a standard metre as they prefer their customers to pay in regular and automatic instalments, as it's less work for them to regulate these payments.
 Paying for gas and leccy upfront as and when presents more problems for them, so they charge their pay-as-you-go customers more per unit of energy.

-If there's a few of you sharing a house or flat, it might feel cheaper at the time as you'll only be putting £10 to £20 pounds towards gas and electric each month, but having a standard meter will save you hundreds of pounds long-term.
+If there's a few of you sharing a house or flat, it might feel cheaper at the time as you'll only be putting £10 – £20 pounds towards gas and electricity each month, but having a standard meter will save you hundreds of pounds long-term.

 To illustrate our point, say there's four of you and you each take it in turns to put £20 a week towards energy.
-That's £80 a month, which isn't far off what some people pay quarterly for three month's worth of energy.
+That's £80 a month!
+Some people pay the same amount for three months' worth of energy.
 Have we convinced you yet?

 Pay your energy bills via Direct Debit

 This option is different from a guesstimate – you agree on a fixed monthly rate which means you don't have to worry about bills fluctuating, and often you'll get a better rate this way.

 While you might end up paying slightly over what you use during the summer, you'll save this back in the winter when you're using slightly more energy than you're paying for.
 Unless you withdraw it, the extra money you paid in the summer will remain in your account as credit, so you don't have to worry about a thing.It's still worth supplying your energy company with meter readings to make sure your Direct Debit isn't too low as it could leave you with a hefty payment to make at the end of your contract.

 Look for better deals on comparison websites and switch